Practice Communication

 We routinely update our Facebook page and Practice News section on our website with up-to-date information about the practice.
 Please review these resources regularly to stay informed of the latest practice procedures and policies.

-Please note that social media (Facebook, Google, etc.) is not a secure method of communicating with our practice and we cannot discuss clinical information through this platform.
-Please call reception who will assist with your request.
+Please be aware that social media platforms like Facebook and Google are not secure for communicating with our practice.
+We cannot discuss clinical information through these channels.
+Please contact reception for assistance with your requests.